Cancel anytime

 Overview

-The John Hancock Multifactor Developed International ETF (JHMD) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the John Hancock Dimensional Developed International Index, emphasizing securities with relatively high profitability, low relative price, and strong momentum.
+The John Hancock Multifactor Developed International ETF (JHMD) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the John Hancock Dimensional Developed International Index.
+It utilizes a multifactor approach, overweighting stocks with smaller capitalization, higher profitability, and lower relative price.

 Reputation and Reliability